JGarza189/neuroblastoma-2025/Output/README.md

 This directory contains simulation results generated from the developed pharmacology model.

 **File:**
-`simulation.graphs-RAW.txt`
+`simulation-results.pdf`

-This file includes raw output plots from the numerical simulations discussed in the manuscript.
+This file includes raw plots generated from the numerical simulations in Python.
 The figures corresponds to different parameter sets and treatment scenarios explored in the study.